-A casualty loss can result from the damage, destruction or loss of your property from any sudden, unexpected, or unusual event such as a flood, hurricane, tornado, fire, earthquake or even volcanic eruption.
+A casualty loss can result from the damage, destruction or loss of your property from any sudden, unexpected or unusual event such as a flood, hurricane, tornado, fire, earthquake or volcanic eruption.
 A casualty does not include normal wear and tear or progressive deterioration.

-A theft is the taking and removing of money or property with the intent to deprive the owner of it.
-The taking must be illegal under the law of the state where it occurred and it must have been done with criminal intent.
+A theft is the taking and removal of money or property with the intent to deprive the owner of it.
+The taking must be illegal under the law of the state where it occurred and must have been done with criminal intent.

 If your property is personal-use property or is not completely destroyed, the amount of your casualty loss is the lesser of:

 - The adjusted basis of your property, or